Clinical Trials: Should You Participate?

 purpose, the NIH says:

-Phase I trials use a small group of people, usually 20 to 80, to check the
+Phase I trials use a small group of people, usually 20 to 80, to check the safety,

-safety, dosage, and side effects of a treatment.
+dosage, and side effects of a treatment.

-Phase II trials expand to 100 people to 300 people and look at the effectiveness
+Phase II trials expand to 100 people to 300 people and look at the effectiveness and

-and safety of a treatment.
+safety of a treatment.

-Phase III trials include 1,000 people to 3,000 people and try to confirm the
+Phase III trials include 1,000 people to 3,000 people and try to confirm the results

-used treatments.
 More data are collected to help determine safe usage.

 Phase IV trials are done after the treatment is approved for the general public.
+These

 The good news is that most clinical trials test treatments that already have shown